 Skip to main content

-The Infection and Immunity Research Group is a cluster of researchers from various schools within the Faculty of Science, Engineering and Computing with a particular interest in microbiology, parasitology, and virulence.
+The Infection and Immunity Research Group is a cluster of researchers from various schools with a particular interest in microbiology, parasitology, and virulence.

 The Group exists to foster knowledge exchange and expand collaborative research within these areas.
 Interdisciplinary interactions with computer scientists, mathematicians, and engineers serve to facilitate the expansion of the Group's activities beyond basic biological principles.

 Our expertise spans a range of areas including molecular microbiology, basic and applied microbiology, molecular and cellular parasitology, parasite life cycles, immunology, natural products research, genomics, drug resistance, biodiversity, and rapid detection systems.
 Our work aims to answer some of the important questions concerning the biology of infectious agents and their impact on human health.